tmtsoftware/csw-prototype/test/pkg/README.md

 * cd hardware/src/main/c; mtserver2
 * cd container2/target/bin; ./start
 * cd container1/target/bin; ./start

+Currently this is the order in which the applications must be started, but that will be changed in the future to allow any order.

+Optionally start the Play web app:

 * cd web/pkgtest; play run            # then open http://localhost:9000 in a browser

-Currently this is the order in which the applications must be started, but that will be changed in the future to allow any order.
+Or: Access the Spray/ExtJS based web app:

+* open http://localhost:8089 in a browser for the Ext JS version.

 Enter the values in the form and press Submit.
 The status of the command is shown below the button and updated while the command is running.